ISSN 0303-5212

 Turabian Style

-Muhammad Waseem Ashraf, Saeed Bin Ayaz, Muhammad Nadeem Ashraf, Sumeera Matee, Muhammad Shoaib.
+Ashraf, Muhammad Waseem, Saeed Bin Ayaz, Muhammad Nadeem Ashraf, Sumeera Matee, and Muhammad Shoaib.
 2015.
 Probiotics are effective in alleviating infantile colic; results of a randomized controlled trial held at Benazir Bhutto Hospital, Rawalpindi, Pakistan.
 Rawal Medical Journal, 40 (3), 277-280.

 Chicago Style

-Muhammad Waseem Ashraf, Saeed Bin Ayaz, Muhammad Nadeem Ashraf, Sumeera Matee, Muhammad Shoaib.
+Ashraf, Muhammad Waseem, Saeed Bin Ayaz, Muhammad Nadeem Ashraf, Sumeera Matee, and Muhammad Shoaib.
 "Probiotics are effective in alleviating infantile colic; results of a randomized controlled trial held at Benazir Bhutto Hospital, Rawalpindi, Pakistan."
 Rawal Medical Journal 40 (2015), 277-280.

 MLA (The Modern Language Association) Style

-Muhammad Waseem Ashraf, Saeed Bin Ayaz, Muhammad Nadeem Ashraf, Sumeera Matee, Muhammad Shoaib.
+Ashraf, Muhammad Waseem, Saeed Bin Ayaz, Muhammad Nadeem Ashraf, Sumeera Matee, and Muhammad Shoaib.
 "Probiotics are effective in alleviating infantile colic; results of a randomized controlled trial held at Benazir Bhutto Hospital, Rawalpindi, Pakistan."
 Rawal Medical Journal 40.3 (2015), 277-280.
 Print.

 APA (American Psychological Association) Style